Van. H. Manning

-Vannoy Hartrog Manning (July 26, 1839 – November 3, 1892), better known as Van.
-H. Manning, served as the U.S. representative from Mississippi's 2nd congressional district (1877–1883).
+Vannoy Hartrog Manning (July 26, 1839 – November 3, 1892) was an American politician and military officer who served as the U.S. representative from Mississippi's 2nd congressional district (1877–1883).
 Prior to this he was colonel of the 3rd Arkansas Infantry Regiment, serving from 1862 until wounded and captured by Union forces in 1864.

 Early life and education

 Born in 1839 in Wake County, North Carolina, Manning moved as a child in 1841 with his parents to Mississippi.
 He attended the private school, Horn Lake Male Academy, in De Soto County in the Mississippi Delta.
 Manning attended the University of Nashville in Tennessee, where he studied law.
 After graduation, he and his wife moved to Arkansas in 1860.
 He was admitted to the Arkansas bar in 1861 and commenced practice in Hamburg.